Barcelona, Spain

 International Internship Seminar

-All internships include participation in the International Internship Seminar, which uses a blended learning framework with online and in-person components.
-Online modules provide structured opportunities to reflect on the practical experience of the internship, learn more about your host country’s business culture, and further develop the professional skills needed for a successful transition from undergraduate coursework into a career or graduate school.
+All internships include participation in the International Internship Seminar, which covers 15 hours of online asynchronous Canvas modules to provide structured opportunities to reflect on the practical experience of the internship, learn more about your host country’s business culture, and further develop the professional skills needed for a successful transition from undergraduate coursework into a career or graduate school.
 Plus, you will engage with an online global cohort of IFSA internship participants, gaining exposure to business cultures around the world.
-At your IFSA location, you will meet in-person with fellow interns to participate in exclusive field visits, learn from guest speakers about working across cultures, and attend workshops on leveraging your strengths for your future job search at home or abroad.
+Seminar is taught in English.
 (3 U.S. semester credit hours)

 OPTIONAL CLASSES

-You may enroll in one additional class in addition to the Essential Spanish class.
-Not all classes may be offered in a given term depending on enrollment.
+You may enroll in one additional class.
+Not all classes may be offered in a given term.
 Click on each link below for a detailed class syllabus.

 Essential Spanish